fhausmann/deepgrp_reproducibility/README.rst

 Reproducing
 ===========

-All results in the paper are generated with hyperparameter in `best_model.toml`__.
+All results in the paper are generated with hyperparameters in `best_model.toml`__.

 .. __: https://github.com/fhausmann/deepgrp_reproducibility/blob/master/best_model.toml

-These hyperparameter where found using the following search space:
+These hyperparameters were found using the following search space:

 +-------------------+-------------------+-----------------------------------------------------------------+
 | Parameter         | Parameter Name    | Distribution                                                    |